5 things you didn’t know about the traditional afternoon tea

 A delicate ‘low tea’ for the upper class

-Before long, afternoon tea became ‘low tea’ for the upper class, and was characterised as a mid-day light indulgence that filled the gap between lunch and dinner.
-The name ‘low tea’ was inspired by the low-level tables at which their tea was enjoyed.
-This quintessentially British selection of treats was typically enjoyed by ladies of leisure at the time, quickly being transformed into both a dining and social experience.
+Before long, afternoon tea became ‘low tea’ for the upper class.
+Many characterised it as a mid-day light indulgence that filled the gap between lunch and dinner.
+And before long, the low-level tables became an inspiration for the name ‘low tea’.
+Ladies of leisure enjoyed this quintessentially British selection of treats, and it became a dining and social experience.

 High tea for the working class

-The history of afternoon tea is undoubtedly fascinating, and whilst we wouldn’t advise adding butter into your tea, we do encourage our guests to enjoy their feast like a true Victorian!
+The history of afternoon tea is undoubtedly fascinating.
+Whilst we wouldn’t advise adding butter into your tea, we do encourage our guests to enjoy their feast like a true Victorian!
 To find out more about our afternoon tea experience, click here.